All Products

 FAQ

-You can modify file metadata using the OSS console, ossbrowser, SDKs for different languages, the ossutil command line interface, or the REST API.
+You can modify object metadata by using the OSS console, ossbrowser, SDKs for various languages, the ossutil command-line tool, or the REST API.
 For example, you can change the Content-Type from application/octet-stream to image/jpeg.
 For more information, see Manage object metadata.

 • Cache header priority

-If you set both Expires and Cache-Control, Cache-Control has a higher priority.
-If Cache-Control includes a caching directive, such as max-age=3600, the Expires header may be ignored.
+If you set both Expires and Cache-Control, Cache-Control takes precedence.
+If Cache-Control includes a caching directive such as max-age=3600, the Expires header may be ignored.

-The value of the Expires header must be a future time in GMT format.
-The following code provides an example of how to set this header using the Node.js SDK:
+The Expires header requires a value that is a future time in GMT format.
+The following code provides an example of how to set this header by using the Node.js SDK:

 const OSS = require('ali-oss');